karaokemugen/karaokemugen-server/README.md

 This is the online server component of Karaoke Mugen.

-Check its main instance at https://kara.moe
+Check its main instance at https://mugen.re

 Features :

 - Allow people to browse through a karaoke database
-- Expose karaoke sessions to the public via a room code based on subdomain (like abcd.kara.moe)
+- Expose karaoke sessions to the public via a room code based on subdomain (like abcd.mugen.re)
 - Offer access to the karaoke database online through an API similar to KM App.
 Also serves associated files.
 - Centralize stats uploaded by Karaoke Mugen instances
 - More news at 11.